 Your Goal: To incentivize booking by packaging desirable services and/or products together.

-Your Offer: Instead of reducing your rate, attach a service or product bonus to your regularly-priced photography options.
+Your Offer: Instead of offering an actual photography pricing discount, attach a service or product bonus to your regularly-priced photography options.

 Why It Works: If a client loves your work, but they’re wavering a bit on price, you may not want (or be able) to reduce your rate.
 But including a simple product or service can add tremendous value to your clients – and transition them from uncertain to signed!